fabric/fabric/doc/site/user_guide.md

 connected hosts.
 The default value is "rolling" which runs the commands on one host at a time, without any parallelism or concurrency.
-* *fab_password* is the password used for logging into the remote hosts, and to authenticate with remote 'sudo' commands.
+* *fab_password* is the password used for logging into the remote hosts, and to authenticate with remote `sudo` commands.
 Don't set this in the fabfile, because a password-prompt will automatically ask for it when needed.
 * *fab_port* is the port number used to connect to the remote hosts.
 The default value is 22, which is the default SSH port number.